Supplements

 What that gap means in practice

 None of this is abstract.
-A federal study that combed through a decade of emergency-room records estimated that supplements send about 23,000 people to the emergency room in this country every year, and that roughly 2,150 of those visits end in a hospital stay.
+A federal study that combed through a decade of emergency-room records, from 2004 through 2013, estimated that supplements send about 23,000 people to the emergency room in this country every year, and that roughly 2,150 of those visits end in a hospital stay.
 Weight-loss and energy products drove most of the visits involving heart trouble, a racing pulse, palpitations, chest pain, and those landed mostly on young adults.
 Children who got into supplements unsupervised made up close to another fifth.
 If you ever have chest pain, a pounding heart, or trouble breathing after taking one of these products, treat it as an emergency, not something to wait out; the emergency resources page lists where to turn.

 Contamination is its own problem.
-The FDA keeps a public list of products sold as supplements that it has caught carrying hidden drug ingredients or other violations, and it already runs past 2,100 entries, which the agency itself calls a small fraction of what is out there.
+The FDA keeps a public list of products sold as supplements that it has caught carrying hidden drug ingredients or other violations, and it already runs to more than 2,000 entries, which the agency itself calls a small fraction of what is out there.
 The worst of it clusters in three aisles: sexual enhancement, weight loss, and bodybuilding.
 The hidden ingredients are not minor.
 They include real prescription drugs like sildenafil and tadalafil, weight-loss drugs pulled from the market for safety reasons like sibutramine, anabolic steroids, and compounds no one has tested.
 People have been hospitalized, and some have died, from products they believed were just supplements.

 Then there is the liver, which is the harm people least expect from something bought at a health-food store.
 Natural is not the same as safe.
 An NIH-funded network that tracks drug-related liver injury now ties about one in five of its cases to herbal and dietary supplements, with bodybuilding products, concentrated green tea extract, and multi-ingredient blends among the repeat offenders.